Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-2.md

 ![](res/segw.png)

 1.3.
-Go to Change mode and choose function **Generate** (you will be prompted for transport bad your user must be registered as developer)
+Go to Change mode and choose function **Generate** (you will be prompted for transport and your user must be registered as developer)

 ![](res/segw_gen.png)